-- This paper is to give students thorough knowledge of procedural aspects of working of criminal courts and other machinery. - This course is specifically designed to assist students in understanding the importance of the BNSS which is one of the essential acts in India as well as the primary legislation on the procedure for administering criminal justice. - The course is aimed at driving home the students how the pretrial, trial and the subsequent process are geared up to make the administration of criminal justice effective. - The course will acquaint the student with organization of the functionaries under the Code, their power and functions at various stages and the procedure according to which these powers and functions are to be exercised The substantive law has to be applied through the uniform procedure as laid down which will be undertaken on completion of the course. - The students will also understand the reason and manner of administering the punishments for any given offense under the substantive Penal Laws. - The objective is also to sensitize the students about critical issues in administration of criminal justice like protection of human rights of victims and the principles of fair trial. - The students will also undertake the study of two cognate Acts as a part of this course viz; Juvenile Justice Act (care and Protection of Children) and Probation of Offenders Act.
+- This paper is to give students thorough knowledge of procedural aspects of working of criminal courts and other machinery. - This course is specifically designed to assist students in understanding the importance of the BNSS which is one of the essential acts in Indiaas well as the primary legislation on the procedure for administering criminal justice. - The course is aimed at driving home the students how the pretrial, trial and the subsequent process are geared up to make the administration of criminal justice effective. - The course will acquaint the student with organization of the functionaries under the Code, their power and functions at various stages and the procedure according to which these powers and functions are to be exercised The substantive law has to be applied through the uniform procedure as laid down which will be undertaken on completion of the course. - The students will also understand the reason and manner of administering the punishments for any given offense under the BNS. - The course will help in understanding the machinery for the investigation of crime, apprehension of suspected criminals, collection of evidence, determination of guiltor innocence of the accused person, and the determination of punishment of the guilty. - The objective is also to sensitize the students about critical issues in administration of criminal justice like protection of human rights of victims and the principles of fair trial. - The students will also undertake the study of two cognate Acts as a part of this course viz; Juvenile Justice Act (care and Protection of Children) and Probation of Offenders Act.